OpenMind/brainpack/README.md

 Currently, many robotics platforms are limited to pure academic research, single industrial problems, or for use as toys.
 When organizations attempt to deploy these robots into more complex and more realistic environments, significant limitations quickly become apparent.

-Common pain points include inadequate human-robot interactivity (e.g., unadjustable speakers, lack of touchscreens, unsuitable microphones) and outdated or poorly documented secondary computing module.
-For researchers and companies, this means that even when purchasing a powerful mobility platform, such as Unitree G1, substantial time and capital must be spent building custom hardware including specialized cabling, 3D-printed parts, and add-on sensors, simply to conduct basic experiments and product develeopemnt.
+Common pain points include inadequate human-robot interfaces  (e.g. very weak or unadjustable speakers, lack of touchscreens, unsuitable microphones) and outdated or poorly documented secondary computing modules.
+For researchers and companies, this means that even when purchasing a powerful mobility platform, such as Unitree G1, substantial time and efforts must be spent building custom hardware including specialized cabling, 3D-printed parts, and add-on sensors, simply to conduct basic experiments and product development.

 ### Data Security and Privacy

 Many users and customers expect full transparency and auditability of data collection and use, especially for highly sensitive data such as robot location, audio, video, and LiDAR.
 If all data are physically routed directly to a secondary compute module such as the excellent Nvidia Thor, then it is possible to audit and secure data collection and later processing/use.
-Similar considerations apply to any WiFi or Bluetooth transmissions between a robot and the internet.
+Similar considerations apply to all WiFi or Bluetooth transmissions between a robot and the internet.

 ### Our Solution: The Brain Pack

 We developed the BrainPack to address these systemic roadblocks.
 This modular system provides deployment flexibility by providing a streamlined architecture that makes it easy to integrate, adapt, and explore diverse use cases.
-Crucially, the Brain Pack allows users to seamlessly add or subtract specific sensors, and even incorporate hardware-level Privacy Switches.
+Crucially, the BrainPack allows users to seamlessly add or subtract specific sensors, and even incorporate hardware-level Privacy Switches.
 These switches grant manual positive control, allowing users to enable or disable specific functions (like video streaming or audio capture) based on project requirements.

 ## Features